Dash Apps that Analyze RNA Sequencing Data for Drug & Vaccine Development

 - Genome coverage

-If you would like to learn more about how this works in practice, please sign up for our May 20 webinar ➡️ go.plotly.com/bioinformatics!
+If you would like to learn more about how this works in practice, watch this recorded webinar ➡️ go.plotly.com/bioinformatics

 H. Martinez et al., Concurrent and Accurate Short Read Mapping on Multicore Processors., IEEE/ACM Transactions on Computational Biology and Bioinformatics, vol. 12, no. 5.
 IEEE, pp. 9951007, 01-Sep-2015.

 Y. Liao, G. K. Smyth, and W. Shi, The R package Rsubread is easier, faster, cheaper and better for alignment and quantification of RNA sequencing reads., Nucleic Acids Research, vol. 47, no. 8.
 Oxford University Press, 07-May-2019.

 M. D. Robinson, D. J. McCarthy, and G. K. Smyth, edgeR: a Bioconductor package for differential expression analysis of digital gene expression data., Bioinformatics, vol. 26, no. 1.
 Oxford University Press, pp. 13940, 11-Nov-2009.